artificyan/ml-intro-course/15_final_project/1_final_project_instructions.md

 2. Acquire the relevant data
 ----

-It is best if you pick a single and unique dataset.
+It is best if your team picks a single, unique dataset.
+The instructor will approve the data to make sure it is appropriate and within scope.

-Just make sure the data is apporiate, it needs to be approved by the instructor.
 Acquiring data should not take away from the other aspects of the project (i.e., no collecting or web scraping the data).

 ----
 3. Process the data